cclauss/ods-documentation/source/billing/organizations.rst

 Once you submit the form, you'll be taken to a new page dedicated to your new organization.
-Since you're the administrator you'll be able to edit the organization's properties (name, description, contact email), manage the members, connect a merchant account, connect credit cards and follow both your organization's subscriptions and other people's subscriptions to the plans your organization created.
+Since you're the administrator you'll be able to edit the organization's properties (name, description, contact email), manage the members, connect a merchant account, connect credit cards and follow both your organization's subscriptions and plans (you'll be available to see subscriptions to your plans and the revenue they generate).

 .. image:: organizations__organization-management--en.png
    :alt: The newly created organization